memgraph/docs/products/memgraph/v0.15.0/reference_guide/ldap-security.md

  Flag                               | Description
 ------------------------------------|------------
  `--auth-ldap-enabled`              | Enables the LDAP integration.
- `--auth-ldap-issue-starttls`       | Conrols whether Memgraph should issue STARTTLS at the beginning of communication with the LDAP server.
+ `--auth-ldap-issue-starttls`       | Controls whether Memgraph should issue STARTTLS at the beginning of communication with the LDAP server.
  `--auth-ldap-prefix`               | Prefix used when forming the DN used for authentication.
  `--auth-ldap-suffix`               | Suffix used when forming the DN used for authentication.
  `--auth-ldap-host`                 | Host used to connect to the LDAP server.